cersonsky-lab/website/members/matthew_reuteman.md

 # **Matthew Retueman (2024 - present)**

 <!-- Choose your title -- feel free to be professionally silly -->
-**Role in the Cersonsky Lab**: I am an undergraduate researcher.
+**Role in the Cersonsky Lab**: I am an undergraduate researcher and guardian of the instructions on how to add your page to the website.

 <!-- Name at least one research topic amongst this list -->
-**Things I'm excited about right now**: I am excited to finally begin research in the Cersonsky Lab!
+**Things I'm excited about right now**: I am excited to achieve an accurate and general melting simulation for any given crystal!

 <!-- Ultimately, we'll use this section to
      include papers and talks, and contributions
      But for now put whatever you want -->
-**Cool stuff I've done**: I won the 50th AnniversaryParathenon Gyro Eating Contest.
+**Cool stuff I've done**: I've been to Iceland and I am excited to travel to Spain this summer!

 <!-- If you have photos you would like to exhibit,